 How to Maximize the Value of Your Joint Commission Mock Surveys

 A mock survey’s value lies in getting a new perspective on your facility’s compliance and, in theory, anyone with the right review tools can provide this support.
-Each year, The Joint Commission updates its Life Safety & Environment of Care Document List and Review Tool to guide hospitals in preparing their documentation for review.
+Periodically, Joint Commission updates its Physical Environment Document List and Review Tool to guide hospitals in preparing their documentation for review.
 It publishes lists of the most challenging requirements to meet, encouraging healthcare organizations and their mock survey partners to focus attention on these critical areas.
 Even with these resources at hand, however, not all surveyors will be able to provide the same level of insight in helping facilities prepare for their next survey.

 By working with a partner who meets the four qualifications listed below, facility and EH&S managers can better ensure their hospital’s compliance.

-The Joint Commission’s Environment of Care, Life Safety, and Emergency Management standards cover a broad amount of ground.
+The Joint Commission’s Physical Environment (PE) and Emergency Management (EM) standards span a wide range of requirements, and with the addition of the new National Performance Goals (NPG) chapter, facilities and EH&S managers must now review yet another section for standards impacting their programs.
 No matter how well versed in the technical details are the individuals tasked with maintaining compliance with these standards, the ongoing evolution of both buildings and standards can make it difficult to keep up with everything.

-The same can be true when working with a mock surveyor who may have experience solely in one aspect of the environment of care—for instance, a former facilities manager or director that has excellent knowledge of the utilities standards, but significantly less knowledge when it comes to medical equipment standards.
+The same can be true when working with a mock surveyor who may have experience solely in one aspect of the physical environment.
+For instance, a former facilities manager or director that has excellent knowledge of the utilities standards, but significantly less knowledge when it comes to medical equipment standards.
 These partners are more likely to turn their attention to the areas they know well, overlooking some potential deficiencies.
-This is why it’s beneficial to work with a joint commission mock survey partner who can bring to this experience a breadth of knowledge that encompasses the many areas to be targeted during a survey.
+This is why it is beneficial to work with a mock survey partner who can bring to this experience a breadth of knowledge that encompasses the many areas to be targeted during a survey.

 Recent survey experience counts for a lot when it comes to maximizing the value of your mock surveys.
 As new standards are released or certain areas appear more commonly prone to deficiencies, Joint Commission surveyors may adjust their focus to call attention to these areas.
 By working with a mock survey partner that regularly has the opportunity to participate in actual survey events, healthcare facilities and EH&S managers gain the advantage of insight into today’s Joint Commission priorities.